Debunking 3 of the biggest myths about creativity in marketing

-Here are the three biggest myths we’ve heard about creativity, and how marketers can move beyond such buzzwords and sound bites.
+Here are the three biggest myths we’ve heard about creativity.
+Together, we an move beyond such buzzwords and sound bites.

 Myth number 1: Everyone in your team must be creative

-While marketing is an industry heavily influenced by design and new ideas, and one which naturally attracts individuals inclined towards such skills, this doesn’t mean that you need to have a team built only of creatives and creative people.
+Marketing is an industry heavily influenced by design and new ideas.
+It naturally attracts individuals inclined towards such skills.
+But, this doesn’t mean that you need to have a team built only of creatives and creative people.